akeaswaran/akeaswaran.github.io/_pages/projects.md

 * [Donovan](https://github.com/akeaswaran/mls-bar): A macOS menubar application written in Objective-C that displays live scores and updates from Major League Soccer matches.
 Named after US Soccer legend Landon Donovan.

-I've also done some basic data analysis work using Python and R, most of which can be found on my GitHub profile: [@akeaswaran](https://github.com/akeaswaran/).

 ---

-For more information or a resume, please [email me](mailto:akeaswaran@me.com).
+For more information about my personal projects and/or a resume, please [email me](mailto:akeaswaran@me.com).